NASA Will Send A Drone To Buzz Around Saturn's Largest Moon

 That's because NASA has picked a mission to the icy moon Titan for its next major foray out into the solar system.

-"Dragonfly will be the first drone lander, with the capability to fly over 100 miles through Titan's thick atmosphere," NASA administrator Jim Bridenstine said Thursday as the agency unveiled its plan.
+"Dragonfly will be the first drone lander, with the capability to fly over 100 miles through Titan's thick atmosphere," NASA Administrator Jim Bridenstine said Thursday as the agency unveiled its plan.

 Titan fascinates scientists because it's so similar to our own planet — even though it's far colder, at -300 degrees Fahrenheit.
 Like Earth, it has clouds, lakes and rivers.
 On Titan, however, these are made of liquid methane instead of water.